 In some cases, we may need to process your personal data where required to comply with applicable laws.
 In such cases, the use of your personal data is necessary for us to comply with a statutory or contractual requirement.
 Without your personal data, we cannot manage our relationship with you, nor comply with applicable laws.
 In some very limited cases, we may also need your personal data to protect your vital interests or those of another person.

-Where required by applicable law, we will ask you to give your prior consent before using your personal data, for example for the collection of biometric data obtained via video conference recording.
+We will ask you to give your prior consent before using your biometric data obtained via video conference recording.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please use the contact details under the “How to contact us” provided below.

 Smart Communications maintains appropriate administrative, technical and physical safeguards designed to help maintain the confidentiality and integrity of your personal data and to protect it against accidental or unlawful destruction, accidental loss, unauthorised alteration, disclosure or access, misuse, and any other unlawful form of use of your personal data that Smart Communications has in its possession.
 In adherence with data protection laws and internal policies, Smart Communications addresses security at all appropriate technology infrastructure points.

 Smart Communications follows generally accepted standards to protect the personal data submitted to us, both during transmission and once it is received, however no security measure is perfect.
 To the extent that a password is required in relation to the services, you must safeguard your password, as it is one of the easiest ways you can manage the security of your own account – if you lose control over your password, you may lose control over your personal data.